-The advent of e-commerce has irrevocably changed the world of supply chain and made it more dynamic, synchronized and technology dependent than ever before.
-In today’s post we are going to discuss how e-commerce has impacted the freight forwarding industry.
+The advent of e-commerce has irrevocably changed the world of supply chain making the freight forwarding industry more dynamic, synchronized, and technology-dependent than ever before.
+In today’s post, we are going to discuss how e-commerce has impacted the freight forwarding industry.

 Talking from a financial perspective, FBA (Fulfilment by Amazon) is the most preferred selling choice of freight forwarders who have transformed their business into an international e-commerce supply chain company.
 Previously the freight forwarders used to be much closer to the end business (like retailers) due to the absence of an intermediate platform.
 However, these days the scene has changed considerably and B2C (business to customer) transactions necessitate an international e-commerce platform throughout the entire trading avenue.
 The distance between the logistics service provider and the customers appears much longer than that of a B2B business model.
 This is why the logistics companies which are providing FBA services are required to work on integrating the overall marketing process.

 - Increased use of air freight